CBIIT/NCI-DOE-Collab-Pilot3-Multitask-DNN-NLP-Extraction/Pilot3/P3B1/README.md

 Average loss:  1.1945778330167134
 ```

-Note that the training and testing data files are provided as standard CSV files in *Data/Pilot3/P3B1_data*.
-We do not make any representations or guarantees about the data.
-It is provided solely as a starter set to facilitate end to end training of a model.
-The accuracy and results of that model are not to be strongly considered.
+This resource provides the training and testing datasets without any representations or guarantees, solely as a starter set to facilitate end-to-end training of a model.
+Do not rely on the accuracy or results of that model.

 ## Acknowledgments